The Long Walk (2025 film): Release

-The Long Walk was released in the United States by Lionsgate on September 12, 2025.
+On August 30, 2025, Lionsgate held a promotional screening at the Culver Theater in Los Angeles in which attendees watched the film while walking on treadmills.
+Participants were required to maintain a speed of at least 3 mph for the duration of the film and were removed from the screening if they fell below the required pace.The Long Walk was released in the United States by Lionsgate on September 12, 2025.

 The film closed the 58th Sitges Film Festival on October 19, 2025.

 Reception

 Box office

-As of November 5, 2025, The Long Walk has grossed $35 million in the United States and Canada, and $27 million in other territories, for a worldwide total of $62 million, against a budget of $20 million.
+As of December 1, 2025, The Long Walk has grossed $35 million in the United States and Canada, and $28 million in other territories, for a worldwide total of $63 million, against a budget of $20 million.

 In the United States and Canada, The Long Walk was released alongside Downton Abbey: The Grand Finale and Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle, and was projected to gross $6–10 million from 2,845 theaters in its opening weekend.
 The Long Walk made $4.8 million on its first day, including $1.3 million in Thursday previews.
 It debuted to $11.7 million, finishing in fourth.
 Positive word of mouth led the film into having above-average holds over the next several weeks.
 The film dropped out of the box office top ten in its fifth weekend.

+Ultimately, the film managed to break-even with producer Roy Lee stating: "It made $65 million on a $20 million budget, so it didn’t lose money.
+It didn’t blow up, but I feel like it’s going to be similar to the way that The Shawshank Redemption is considered now.
+The Long Walk is, in a decade or so, going to be considered a classic."